docker/docs/desktop/mac/index.md

 HTTP/HTTPS proxies can be used when:

-- logging in to Docker
+- Logging in to Docker
-- pulling or pushing images
+- Pulling or pushing images
-- fetching artifacts during image builds
+- Fetching artifacts during image builds
-- containers interact with the external network
+- Containers interact with the external network
-- scanning images
+- Scanning images

 Each use case above is configured slightly differently.